11annah/11annah.github.io/_pages/cv.md

         margin-left: auto;
         font-style: italic;
         color: gray;
+        font-size: 20px;
     }
 </style>

 <style>
     .indented-paragraph {
-        font-size: smaller; /* You can adjust the font size to your preference */
+        font-size: 16px; /* You can adjust the font size to your preference */
         display: block; /* Change the display property to block */
         margin-top: -7px;
         margin-bottom: 15px;